sefadegirmenci/Anmeldung/README.md

 ## Usage
 Open up the jupyter notebook, configure date preferences, chrome driver path and the discord webhook.
 Run the cell.
+To use gui, and the automatic registration, you need to update line 76 of "Anmeldung_GUI.py".

 ## Requirements
 * Jupyter Notebook